 About Project lead the way

-Project Lead the Way is a national curriculum that offers Teacher-Empowered Curriculum for a STEM Driven World for elementary, middle, and high school students.
+Project Lead the Way is a national curriculum that offers a Teacher-Empowered Curriculum for a STEM Driven World for elementary, middle, and high school students.
 PLTW describes curriculum as activity-project and problem-based (APB) instruction which helps students understand how the knowledge and skills they develop in the classroom may be applied in everyday life.
 Through their classes, students are exposed to areas of study like engineering and biomedical sciences which provide them with a strong foundation to enter the STEM Field, whether it be college, workforce, or other training program.

 PLTW in the St. Louis Area